klustria/oci-devops-helidon-example/README.md

     terraform plan
     terraform apply -auto-approve
     ```
-   This will provision the following resources required for DevOps:
+   This will provision the following resources:
    * OCI DevOps Service
      1. `OCI DevOps Project` that will contain all the DevOps components needed for this project.
      2. `OCI Code Repository` that will host the Application source code project.